Cold-Water Trichome Refinery

 Structural reduction — not process optimisation

 Yield Output Range 22–55 g/lb from cured trim.
-45–113 g/lb from fresh frozen.
+45–113 g/lb from whole-plant flower — both dry-weight.
 Ranges that reflect real material variability — not inflated projections.

 Material Output Range Yield %